line/armeria/site/src/sphinx/advanced-spring-webflux-integration.rst

 .. note::

     You can find a simple reactive Spring Boot application from `armeria-examples`_.
-    Also, please refer to `Spring Boot Reference Guide`_ for more information about Spring Boot.
+    Also, please refer to `Spring Boot Reference Guide`_ for more information about Spring Boot and the `Spring Framework Reference Guide` for more information about Spring WebFlux.